Anis Ben Slimane: Norwich City

 On 30 August 2024, Ben Slimane signed with EFL Championship club Norwich City on a season-long loan, with an option to make the move permanent upon the completion of certain criteria.
 The following day, he made his competitive debut for the Canaries, replacing Forson Amankwah at half-time in a 1–0 league win away over Coventry City.
-He scored his first goal for the club on 26 November in a dominant 6–1 league victory over Plymouth Argyle, managed by Wayne Rooney.
+He scored his first goal for the club on 26 November in a 6–1 league victory over Plymouth Argyle.

 On 14 January 2025, Norwich City activated a clause in Ben Slimane's loan agreement, making his move from Sheffield United permanent for an undisclosed fee.
 He signed a long-term contract after contributing two goals in 21 league appearances during his loan spell.

 International career

 Ben Slimane has represented the Denmark national under-19 football team, as well as the Tunisia national under-20 football team.

 On 1 October 2020, Ben Slimane was called up to Mondher Kebaier's senior Tunisia squad for the two friendlies against Sudan and Nigeria.
 He scored in his debut, the third goal in a 3–0 win over Sudan.

 Ben Slimane was called up to the Tunisia squad for the 2022 World Cup in Qatar on 14 November 2022.
 On 22 November 2022, he made his debut in a major tournament in Tunisia's opening World Cup game against his country of birth, Denmark, starting in the 0–0 draw at Education City Stadium.

+Ben Slimane was called up for the 2026 FIFA World Cup.